-Answer: This varies from case to case.
-When you meet with your attorney and show them your documentation and all of the damages you suffered, they’ll calculate what you’re owed in compensation.
+This varies from case to case.
+When you meet with your attorney for a free consultation to show them your documentation and the damages you suffered, they’ll calculate what you’re owed in compensation.
 From there, they’ll work to ensure you get what you deserve in your settlement.
 They’ll only take your case if they think you will win.

-Question: Do I really need a car accident attorney?
+Do I really need a car accident attorney after a car wreck?

 If you or a loved one has been in a vehicle wreck, you have the right to seek legal representation.
 There’s a big difference between self-representation and having a lawyer on your side.
-A skilled Columbia car accident lawyer from The Solomon Law Group can help you file your claim, so you can get compensation for your injuries, lost wages, medical expenses, and more.
-We’ll always represent your best interests so you get the compensation you deserve.
+A skilled Columbia car accident lawyer from Solomon Law Group, LLC can help you file your claim, so you can get compensation for your injuries, lost wages, medical expenses, and more.
+We’ll always represent your best interests, so you get the compensation you deserve.

 There are other positive outcomes of taking legal action that you may not have thought about.
 When you decide to file a claim, you’re letting the negligent driver know that their actions or inactions had severe consequences.
 Your decision to seek compensation might make them reconsider their driving behavior in the future.
 This could potentially make them a safer driver and make the road safer for everyone.

-If you’re prepared to file your claim or have questions about the legal process, we’re here for you.
-Contact us at your earliest convenience to schedule a free consultation.
+If you’re prepared to file your claim or have questions about the legal process involving car accidents, we’re here for you.
+Contact us at your earliest convenience at 803-219-8870 to schedule a free consultation.
 We’ll be able to evaluate your case and help you determine how best to proceed.